Why colour has the power to bring us joy

 So where to next?

-With nearly 1.5m views since it was uploaded in April this year (and steadily rising), Ingrid’s talk is really spreading the word about all the ways that colour and design can bring us joy.
+With nearly 3 millions views since it was uploaded in April 2018 (and steadily rising), Ingrid’s talk is really spreading the word about all the ways that colour and design can bring us joy.

 And the research overwhelmingly shows that colour and design really do impact our emotional states, our mental health and our wellbeing.